 - Master of Management

 A successful mentorship relationship is dependent on the amount of time and effort that a mentor and mentee put into creating a great experience.
 Mentees are expected to meet with their mentors at least six times throughout an 8-month period.
 Mentees are the driver of the relationship; they are expected to plan and organize meeting dates with their mentors.

 Become a Mentee

-Mentoring can be a crucial tool to help you grow as a business professional and transition from university life to the business world.
-A mentorship relationship provides you with an invaluable opportunity to work closely with a person already working in your future field, possibly increasing your career opportunities and accelerating your personal development.
-Your mentor can act as sounding board, provide impartial advice, share career experiences and help build your professional network.
+Mentoring can be a crucial tool to help you grow as a business professional.
+A mentorship relationship provides an invaluable opportunity to accelerate your personal development, build new connections, and gain insight into industry and professional opportunities.
+Your mentor can act as a sounding board, provide impartial advice, share professional and leadership experiences and help build your professional network.